Tech

 June 10, 2013

 Traditional PBX phones featured buttons with LED indicators for various functions, often labeled manually.
 In the SIP world, vendor-specific implementations and limited standards, like the "dialog" standard for BLF, dictate functionality.
 While BLF allows LED control, actual button behavior relies on provisioning.
-Vodia PBX extends button provisioning beyond snom to Polycom and Yealink phones, simplifying setup while maintaining functionality.
+The Vodia PBX extends button provisioning beyond snom to Polycom and Yealink phones, simplifying setup while maintaining functionality.
 For Polycom, this even enables park orbits, allowing users to park and retrieve calls easily.
 Though not identical to legacy PBX experiences, these enhancements significantly improve usability and streamline operations for modern VoIP systems.

 For Polycom, it makes even park orbits possible.
 When the BLF is for a park orbit, ongoing calls can be parked there and other users can retrieve calls from the orbits.